NCIEVS/evsrestapi-client-SDK/doc/code-gen/BUILDME.md

 ### Typescript client

-1. To generate the client code for Go, run `./gradlew buildTypescriptSdk`
+1. To generate the client code for Typescript, run `./gradlew buildTypescriptSdk`
 2. Find the generated client in `build/typescript`
 3. Copy the new api files generated from the `build/typescript/api` folder to the `typescript-examples/api` folder.
 Only copy files from this directory, as the rest are helper functions and configuration/utility code that won't need to change as the API does.
    1. `typescript-examples/config.json` contains the different test environments that are currently supported, as well as a method for switching between them.
 See the baseUrls struct in [config.json](../../typescript-examples/config.json#L2) for the currently supported test environments and their corresponding URLs.
 Change the currentEnvironment key [a few lines down](../../typescript-examples/config.json#L8) to select what environment you wish to run the tests in.